 Asked why the men and their families couldn’t go somewhere else he said: “No. They came to very great distress, and they never recovered from it.
 There was a very large sum paid weekly in wages, which was lost to the district.”

 Most badly hit was the colliery village of Waterloo.
 With the closure of the Waterloo and Woodlesford company’s two collieries its families did move away and its location meant it was unattractive for others.
 By July 1880 most of the houses had been demolished leaving only the recently rebuilt schoolroom standing.
 Later it was used as a temporary isolation hospital for smallpox and other diseases until better facilities were built on Haigh Road in Rothwell.

-Many of the men who had worked at Nibble and Clink appear to have moved to work at pits around Methley and in May 1881 the union changed its name to the Woodlesford and Methley Miners’ Association with collection meetings held every two weeks at the White Hart in Woodlesford and the Bay Horse at Methley.
+Many of the men who had worked at Nibble and Clink appear to have moved to work at pits around Methley and in May 1881 the union changed its name to the Woodlesford and Methley Miners’ Association.
+Collection meetings were held every two weeks at the White Hart in Woodlesford and the Bay Horse at Methley.

 As for the Nibble and Clink pit itself the shaft and stone work of the pit bank survived into the 1960s before they were finally demolished and all traces of the colliery removed.
 On the Ordnance Survey map from 1921 the shaft is labelled “Pump” indicating it may have been used to pump water from the Beeston seam which was also worked by Charlesworth’s Midland or Fanny pit nearby.
+It’s believed the water ran in a pipe to supply Bentley’s brewery.
 The map also shows two pit cottages which may have originally been the colliery’s offices.

 Click on the link below to read transcripts of newspaper reports about the Waterloo and Woodlesford pits.